See Care teams procedure for tasks that must be undertaken.

 - the child’s parents (unless there is a very good reason, and the case planner has approved them not being included)

 - the child protection, CSO or ACCO worker supporting the carer/s or placement

 - any other adults who play a significant role in caring for the child, including disability support staff where appropriate.

 The child’s CSO or ACCO worker supporting the carer/s or placement is identified by the CSO or ACCO and may be a placement agency case worker, team leader, residential care house supervisor, or, if the case has been contracted to the CSO or ACCO.

 In relation to residential care, the house supervisor (or equivalent) must be a member of each child or young person’s care team, in addition to the CSO or ACCO worker supporting the placement, if that is a different person.

 The child’s case practitioner will be the allocated child protection practitioner or ACAC staff or if the case is contracted, the CSO or ACCO based contracted case manager (who may also be the CSO or ACCO worker supporting the carer/s or placement).

 The child’s primary carer/s will be the child’s kinship carer/s, foster carer/s, key residential worker/s, or lead tenant/s.

-Other adults who play a significant role in caring for the child may be an Aboriginal community member, grandparent, aunt, respite carer, Take Two practitioner, or disability support worker.
+Other adults who play a significant role in caring for the child may be an Aboriginal community member, grandparent, adult siblings, aunt, uncle, respite carer, Take Two practitioner, or disability support worker.

 It is important that the care team for an Aboriginal child includes at least one person from their Aboriginal community, wherever possible.